Rupert Wegerif

 Rupert Wegerif (born 2 September 1959) is a professor of education at the University of Cambridge in England.

 Overview

 Prof. Wegerif is a writer and researcher in the field of dialogic education and dialogic education with technology.
-He has proposed a dialogic theory of education for the Internet Age, and conducted research on education technology as a support for teaching dialogue in classrooms as well as designing for dialogue with the Internet.
+He has proposed a dialogic theory of education for the AI-Enhanced Internet Age, and conducted research on education technology as a support for teaching dialogue in classrooms as well as designing for dialogue with the Internet.
 He was the founder of the Elsevier journal Thinking Skills and Creativity and lead editor until 2017.
 He is founder and director of the Digital Education Futures Initiative (DEFI) at Hughes Hall, Cambridge.